Do you have a tummy tuck surgery scheduled soon?

 Set yourself up for a fast and successful recovery with these four essential tummy tuck recovery tips.

-Tummy Tuck Recovery Video
+Tummy Tuck Recovery Tips:

-1. Follow your surgeon’s instructions closely.
+1. Follow your surgeon’s instructions closely

 From wearing the right post-surgery garments and sleeping in the right position, to knowing when to exercise and how to perform proper belly button care after tummy tuck surgery, your surgeon is your best resource as you recover.